An IKEA Home

 RIKLIG Teapot (0.6 l)

-We'd been using the bigger 1.5 l version for a few years, which Aliff had bought for himself before we were even a couple.
+We'd been using the bigger 1.5 l version for a few years, which Aliff had bought for himself before we even got together.
 We didn't need this smaller one, but it was too adorable to resist.
 The size is perfect for two people and makes washing much easier.
-We often drink tea so both sizes have been well-utilised; the bigger one to serve three or more.
+We often drink tea so both sizes have been well-utilised.

 VEDBAK Rug, low pile (170x240 cm)